 UPCOMING & RECENT MEETINGS

-7:30p Mar.
-9 Plan Commission: Click HERE for full notice & agenda.
+Thursday, Nov.
+9, Plan Commission, 7:30p: Click HERE for full meeting notice and agenda.

 TOWN RECYCLING: Residents may deliver recycling to the self-service bin in the town hall's rear parking lot.
 Two types are accepted: commingled clean fibers (flattened cardboard, paper, magazines, phone books, etc. – but not gift-wrap); and commingled containers (cans, glass of any color, plastics #1, #2, and #5, such as yogurt and sour cream containers).
 Please rinse containers, remove caps (metal caps can be recycled), flatten milk jugs, and help keep the area clean.
 Bins are serviced by the Pierce Co.
 Solid Waste Dept. (Click HERE for a guide to trash haulers and other recycling options.)

 BURN PERMITS: You must contact the Town Chair (715-262-5677) to request a permit in advance of burning brush, grass, etc. You must ALSO notify the Sheriff’s Dept. (715-273-5051).
 Click “Permits” (related pages below, left) and see Ord.
 2013-05 for complete information.

 For the DNR’s current fire-risk assessment and burn restrictions, click these links: